White House and Republicans still at odds over spending as debt ceiling talks continue

 "You have to spend less than you spent last year.
 That's not that difficult to do, but in Washington, somehow that is a problem," he said, adding he believes White House and Republican negotiators "can make progress" during their meeting Wednesday.

+"This is a manufactured crisis, plain and simple," she said.
+"That's what we're seeing currently, that's what we've been dealing with for the past couple of weeks, a manufactured crisis."

+Jean-Pierre said the House GOP's spending demands would result in cuts to education, meals for the elderly, veterans' housing, law enforcement, air and rail safety, and opioid treatment.

-Still, McCarthy placed the blame for the political standoff squarely on the White House and Democrats, and he accused President Biden of brushing off calls to engage in negotiations for weeks after an initial meeting in February.
+McCarthy has been adamant that the White House and Democrats are to blame for the political standoff, and he accused President Biden of brushing off calls to engage in negotiations for weeks after an initial meeting in February.
 The two most recently met one-on-one Monday, while their top negotiators have continued working to hammer out a deal.

 Democrats, the speaker claimed, have grown "so extreme, so far to the socialist wing" that they oppose work requirements for recipients of food stamps, cash assistance and Medicaid, as well as reigning in federal spending.